LandonRieger/volcanic-climate-index/README.md

 # Volcanic Climate Index

-This project explores possible metrics for an improved index describing the climatic impact of volcanic eruptions.
+This project explores metrics for an improved index describing the climatic impact of volcanic eruptions.